AUfluids/PDA2DEARSM/README.md

 # PDA2DEARSM
-Progressively data-augmented explicit algebraic Reynolds stress model (PDAEARSM) enhanced for the prediction of secondary flows based on RANS $k-\omega$ SST turbulence model.
+Progressively data-augmented explicit algebraic Reynolds stress model (PDA-EARSM) enhanced for the prediction of secondary flows based on RANS $k-\omega$ SST turbulence model.
-Developed by Fluid Physics & Turbulence research group at Aarhus University.
+Developed by Fluid Mechanics & Turbulence research group at Aarhus University.

 PDA2DEARSM - Implementation of the PDA2DEARSM RANS model
          as proposed by Rincón and Amarloo (2023) for OpenFOAM.